Insality/druid/docs_md/01-components.md

 	- **on_long_click** - callback on long button tap, don't trigger if callback is empty
 	- **on_hold_click** - hold callback, before long_click trigger, don't trigger if callback is empty
 	- **on_double_click** - different callback, if tap button 2+ in row, don't trigger if callback is empty
+- If button have double click event and it is triggered, usual callback will be not invoked
 - If you have stencil on buttons and you don't want trigger them outside of stencil node, you can use `button:set_click_zone` to restrict button click zone
 - Button can have key trigger to use then by key: `button:set_key_trigger`
 - Animation node can be used for example to animate small icon on big panel.
 Node name of trigger zone will be `big panel` and animation node will be `small icon`